Integrate APIs & MCP clients | HeyGen

 Superhuman

-Deploy HeyGen as a partner agent in the Superhuman Go Agent Store to generate and send avatar videos from 1M+ apps.
+Deploy HeyGen as a partner agent in the Superhuman Go Agent Store to generate and send avatar videos from over 1,000,000 apps.

 Telegram